snat-s/m/README.md

 # M

-This is my Monorepo for teMporary projects or projects that are simple enough that they don't deserver their own repository.
+This is my Monorepo for teMporary projects or projects that are simple enough that they don't deserve their own repository.

 Sometimes I graduate projects from this repo to other ones.